Close Menu

 Sovietborg’s Indigigo campaign

 So the game looks very promising, indeed.
-The Indigigo campaign that started on June 25th, is spectacular.
+The Indigigo campaign that started on June 25th, adds even more to look out to.
 All the perk tiers are extremely well thought out and diverse.
 First off, the perks are physical only, no digital versions.
 Of course you can back for just a boxed version of the platform of choice, but the PC version for instance, comes in a big box CD and floppy version, having a whopping five(!)
 3.5″ floppies.
-Both the AES and the MVS version come in authentic snap box of cardboard box, while both the Mega Drive and Dreamcast versions are available in authentic region specific versions.
-Unique in this campaign, though, are the deluxe boxes, which pack the Mega Drive version of SovietBorgs, along with a whole slew of goodies in to a red soviet styled Pelican hard case.
-Additionally another version throws in the Dreamcast version and Retro Sumus’ previous game Xenocider as well.
+While that one may be a bit more gimmicky than practical, both the AES and the MVS version come in authentic snap box of cardboard box, while both the Mega Drive and Dreamcast versions are available in authentic region specific CD/GDI-ROM versions.
+Unique in this campaign, though, are the deluxe boxes which pack the Mega Drive version of SovietBorgs.
+Along with a whole slew of goodies the games are packed in a red soviet styled Pelican hard case.
+Additionally, another version throws in the Dreamcast version and Retro Sumus’ previous game, Xenocider, as well.
 While these perks are extremely expensive, they are also one of the best executed special editions we’ve seen in a while.

 dreamcast Genesis Mega Drive neo geo pc picks preview retro